riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-1.md

 ---
 layout:     post
 title:      Paging and Sorting in Meteor - Part 1
 summary: It isn't the sexiest or most interesting of topics, but providing paging and sorting for tabular data is a common requirement when building out an application.
 In this post we'll see how we can implement paging in Meteor.
-In part two we will look at sorting.
+In a follow-up post we will look at sorting.
 ---
-In this post we are going to take a look at how to page data in Meteor, in part 2 we'll also add sorting.
+In this post we are going to take a look at how to page data in Meteor, in part 2 we'll add sorting.

 These days <a href="http://www.smashingmagazine.com/2013/05/03/infinite-scrolling-lets-get-to-the-bottom-of-this/" target="_blank">infinite scrolling</a> is a popular way to achieve paging but isn't always appropriate for every situation.
 Infinite scrolling works great for a news feed or user posts, but not so much for something like a customer list.